 George Gilder is famous among conservatives.
 For decades, I have heard positive things about him, primarily for his work in supply-side economics and, more recently, in technology.
 “The Scandal of Money” is an unsuccessful attempt to combine the two.
 Criticizing both Left and Right, and most of all Wall Street, Gilder calls for unleashing economic growth through a monetary restructuring—namely, a return to the gold standard, buttressed by Bitcoin.

 Maybe we do need a gold standard.
 But Gilder does a poor job of explaining to the reader why that should be.
 Now, honestly, I’m not the best person to comment on this book.
-While I theoretically have a fair bit of economics knowledge, including an economics concentration in a University of Chicago MBA, I don’t really grasp most economic theory.
+While I theoretically have a fair bit of economics knowledge, including an economics concentration in a Booth MBA, I don’t really grasp most economic theory.
 In particular, I know little about monetary theory.
 But really, the reader’s knowledge shouldn’t matter in a book like this—the author should be clearly able to explain what others think, what he thinks, why for both, and what that implies.
 Gilder does explain what others think, and to some extent why.
 It’s what HE thinks that’s incoherent—not because it’s necessarily wrong, but because the reader has almost no idea what he’s saying, other than his basic conclusion, much less why he’s saying it.
 So yes, it’s possible that a return to the gold standard, buttressed by Bitcoin, is a solution to all our economic problems.
 But as to why that should be, I’m still in the dark.

 From what I can tell, this book is designed to supplement an earlier book in which Gilder created what he views as new theory of economics, relating to information and time being the key drivers of economic success and measurement.
 Gilder touches on this, but at least in the way he summarizes it here, it makes no sense.
 Maybe you have to read his earlier book.